gpuweb/spirv-execution-env/execution-env.md

 *   It is a read access to a resource attached for reading to the ExecutionContext
 *   It is a write access to a resource attached for writing to the ExecutionContext

-Typically a WebGPU implementations can make sure that the _App_ can only access resources provided in the ExecutionContext by validating the code in the shader module.
+Typically a WebGPU implementation can make sure that the _App_ can only access resources provided in the ExecutionContext by validating the code in the shader module.
 However this only guarantees that the correct resources are accessed, not that they are accessed in bounds.
 This is an issue because resource accesses are often lowered to pointer arithmetic so out of bounds accesses could result in accesses outside the ExecutionContext.
 For this reason out of bound accesses to resources must be prevented.

 Validating accesses are in bounds at shader module or pipeline creation time isn't possible because it is equivalent to the halting problem.
-Instead a WebGPU implementation should make sure out of bounds accesses don't cause accesses outside of the ExecutionContext.
+Instead a WebGPU implementation must ensure out of bounds accesses don't cause accesses outside of the ExecutionContext.
 This will typically be done by instrumenting the generated code, and because of the performance sensitive nature of it, implementation will have a choice in the behavior of each out of bounds access.
 Similarly to OpenGL's `GL_KHR_robust_buffer` extension, out of bounds accesses must produce one of the following behaviors: